 Gen 2:24 Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.

 If leaving father and mother was a male gender role, then couples should stay with the wife’s parents after marriage, and only men should leave their parents.
 Perhaps a husband taking up the wife’s family surname would also symbolize it.
 But this “leaving parents” is not a gender role command, only a prediction of what men will do.
-And perhaps not even a gender prediction, as women leave parents too.
+And perhaps it is not even a gendered prediction, as women leave parents too.

 Being one flesh is obviously not a gender role.